nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 #.
 Navigate to https://gitlab.com/nsnam/ns-3-dev
 #.
 In the top-right corner of the page, click ``Fork``.

-Note that you may only do this once; if you try to Fork again, Gitlab will take you to the page of the original fork.
+Note that you may only do this once; if you try to fork again, Gitlab will take you to the page of the original fork.
+So, if you are planning to maintain two or more separate forks (for example, one for your private work, another for maintenance, etc.), you are doing a mistake.
+Instead, you should add these forks as a remote of your existing directory (see below for adding remotes).

 For more information on forking with Gilab, there is plenty of visual documentation (https://docs.gitlab.com/ee/gitlab-basics/fork-project.html).
 To work with your forked repository, you have two way: one is a clean clone while the other is meant to re-use an existing ns-3 git repository.